kb-dk/xcorrsound-test-files/README.md

 | partly_garbage.wav | DER259955_ffmpeg.wav | one second garbage 3 places (see also partly_garbage_info.txt) | false |

 Note the classification of files into similar and not similar is debatable.
-The difference in challenge-pmd.wav and challenge.wav is not audible to the human ear, and is only discovered by the waveform-compare tool if the match threshold is set to at least 0.9999994 (the default is 0.98).
+The difference in challenge-pmd.wav and original.wav is not audible to the human ear, and is only discovered by the waveform-compare tool if the match threshold is set to at least 0.9999994 (the default is 0.98).
 This means that our tool does not always 'catch' hidden images.
 We think these files are similar!
-The difference between challenge-TE-1.wav and challenge.wav is also not audible, and only discoverable with threshold>=0.99993, and we think they are similar.
+The difference between challenge-TE-1.wav and original.wav is also not audible, and only discoverable with threshold>=0.99993, and we think they are similar.
-The difference between challenge-TE-2.wav and challenge.wav is audible, but only discoverable with threshold>=0.99.
+The difference between challenge-TE-2.wav and original.wav is audible, but only discoverable with threshold>=0.99.
 The question is whether to accept these as similar.
 They certainly are similar, but this test file represents a loss of quality, and if we accept this loss of quality in a migration once, what happens if this file is migrated 50 times?
 So perhaps the default threshold should be 0.99?